 - House of Commons

 - Royal Assent

-The second reading debate on the Bill will take place on 28 April 2014.
-If the bill passes second reading, motions establishing the select committee on the Bill and containing various instructions to the Committee, and on carry-over of the Bill between sessions, will be considered on 29 April 2014.
+Motions establishing the select committee on the Bill and containing various instructions to the Committee, and on carry-over of the Bill between sessions, were considered on 29 April 2014.
 The second reading of the Bill was agreed on 28 April 2014.

 Report of the Independent Assessor on comments on the Environmental Statement

 An Independent Assessor was appointed in December 2013 to produce a report summarising issues raised by comments on the Environmental Statement.
 The Independent Assessor was appointed under the Private Business Standing Orders of the House of Commons, by the Examiners of Petitions for Private Bills, a group of impartial parliamentary officials acting for both Houses of Parliament.